-- Use yoga websites, a DVD series or simply go for a walk.
+- Use yoga websites, online fitness classes, YouTube, a DVD series or simply go for a walk.
 Aim to commit to at least 30 minutes of movement a day, whether that happens in an airport or in your kitchen.
 Move and shake.

 4. Keep That Gut Healthy

 The core of our immune health starts in the gut.
 Make sure that in addition to supporting your adrenal glands through adaptogenic herbs and offsetting the effects of sugar with water, you're also supporting the health of your digestive tract.

 - Make fermented foods part of your everyday eating habits.

 - Supplement with a good probiotic (they'll be found in a health food store in the fridge section) and take them as directed until the bottle is done.

 - Avoid glutenous foods that will cause further harm and imbalance in the gut.